minprog/app-studio/10 Design/30 Proposal/30 Assessment.md

 - Description is complete: how the app will be built and designed (10)
 - Description leaves questions open to the reader (5)
 - Description is rather vague (0)

+__Conceptual model__:

+- 10 pt: one model with accompanying describing text, in which amongst others the choice of model type is supported by arguments.
+- 5 pt: only a model, or only describing text
+- 0 pt: no model, no text.

+__Use cases__:

+- 10 pt: 2 unique use cases, choice of use case motivated by representativeness for whole app
+- 5 pt: 1 unique use cases, choice of use case motivated by representativeness for whole app
+- 0 pt: 0 unique use cases

+__Screen designs__:

+- 10 pt: detailed screens + interactions for each use case
+- 5 pt: some details missing, too much magic in interaction (implicit)
+- 0 pt: almost or no screens

+__Structure/screen flow__:

+- 10 pt: structure/screen flow of all screens used use cases
+- 0 pt: no structure